draganjancikin/d-office/UPGRADE.md

 # Upgrade to 6.0.0-beta1

-* Inplement Doctrine 2.8.4 to application.
+* Implement Doctrine 2.8.4 to application.

 # Upgrade to 6.0.0-alpha1